Summer Theater Camp FAQ

 All students registered for the camp will be given a role in the show.
 Students interested in a main speaking role may audition at Holy Angels Academy on June 8, 2019.
 Students must be registered for the camp in order to audition.
 Students can sign up for their preferred audition time during registration.

 Students entering grades 4–7 are welcome to try out for a main speaking role in Puss in Boots.
-Students entering grades 8 through graduated high school seniors are welcome to try out for a main speaking role in The Taming of the Shrew.

 Sign up for preferred audition time during registration.
 Spaces are limited per audition and auditions will be closed when full.